 Almost inevitably, I find that my patients that are Estrogen Dominant are psychologically

-depressed.
-If the depression varies with the menstrual cycle, then that depression is hormonal.
+down.
+If the down varies with the menstrual cycle, then that down is hormonal.

-Progesterone can help with the component of the depression that varies with the
+Hormone are the component of the down that varies with the

 menstrual cycle, IF the patient removes xenoestrogens (environmental estrogens) and phytoestrogens.

-The patient becomes less anxious more calm and less depressed.
+The patient becomes less anxious more calm and less down.
 Progesterone is known as the

-John Lee, MD wrote this about Estrogen Dominance and Depression, "What Your Doctor May Not Tell You about
+John Lee, MD wrote this about Estrogen Dominance and Down, "What Your Doctor May Not Tell You about

 Menopause" by John Lee, MD page 121.